mikesamuel/attack-review-testbed/README.md

 ## File layout                          <a name="hdr-file-layout"></a>

 ### `./bin/node`                        <a name="hdr-bin-node-"></a>
+### `./bin/npm`                         <a name="hdr-bin-npm-"></a>

-A patched node runtime that provides hooks used by the security machinery that I hope you will attack.
+A patched node runtime and bundled npm that provide hooks used by the security machinery that I hope you will attack.

 You can find the patch at `./bin/node.d/node.patch`.

+### `scripts/`                          <a name="hdr-scripts-"></a>

+Various scripts used by hooks and other command line tools.

+`bin/npm start` and `bin/npm run start:vuln` should spin up a server so you probably won't need these directly unless you make extensive edits to the demo app.

 ### `main.js`                           <a name="hdr-main-js-"></a>